syedumerahmedcode/kubernetes/README.md

 ## K8s Configuration YAML file
 - The 3 parts of a configuration file
 - Connecting _deployment_ to _services_ to _pods_.

+### 3 parts of a configuration file

+- metadata
+- specification: Attributes are specific to the 'kind' of the component.
+- status: Desired vs Actual--> This is slef-checking/self-healing feaure that Kubernetes provides.
+K8s updates status continuously!
+Etcd holds the current status of any K8s component.